 We are continuing our celebration of National Hispanic Heritage Month by sharing a playlist of assignments dedicated to learning the Spanish language.
 Read below to find beginning, intermediate, and advanced Spanish assignments.

 Continuamos nuestra celebración del Mes de la Herencia Hispana por compartir una lista de las asignaciones dedicada al aprendizaje de la lengua española.
 Lea a continuación para encontrar principiante, intermedio, y las asignaciones españolas avanzadas.

 Asignaciones Sobre la Lengua Española

-Continue reading National Hispanic Heritage Month Playlist 2
+Continue reading National Hispanic Heritage Month Playlist 2 (Teacher Resources)

 September 15 to October 15 marks National Hispanic Heritage Month in the United States.
 To help students learn about the culture and contributions of Hispanic and Latino Americans, we have a playlist full of assignments that are ready to assign!